• Skip to primary navigation

 • Using a funnel, pour freshly made homemade kombucha into 4 (25 ounce) bottles with flip top lids or other air tight bottles.

-• Pour ¼ cup sliced peaches or peach juice into each 25 ounce bottle with the homemade kombucha, leaving 1-2" head space.
+• Pour ¼ cup chopped peaches or peach juice into each 25 ounce bottle with the homemade kombucha, leaving 1-2" head space.

 • Let bottles sit out (at 75° - 85°) 3-5 days, making sure to pop the lids each day to let out the pressure of the carbon dioxide.
 Taste each day to test its flavor and fizziness.